mdvanes/homeremote/README.md

 ## Run

+For the moment, `npm i` is not enough.
+After `npm i` also run `buildPatchExpressWs.sh` until PR has been accepted.

 After installation (see below), use ```sudo server homeremote start``` and go to https://localhost:3443

 Read log file with:

 * ```bunyan -o short homeremote-error.log``` (or bunyan /var/log/foo.log).
 Bunyan has many options for filtering.

+## Test

+Tests will run

+* lint (server/client)
+* Jest API test

+The API tests try to access all the HTTP endpoints when logged out, to see if they are secure.

+Also run curl-ws.sh manually.
+It will call (existing and non-existing) websocket endpoints when logged out to see if the server crashes (https://github.com/HenningM/express-ws/issues/64)

+To run API tests, first build and run the server:

+* `npm run build`
+* `npm run start`
+* in second terminal: `./test/curl-ws.sh` and after completion without errors ctrl+c
+* in second terminal: `npm run test`

 ## Screenshot